 Subject: #update 3n6c86ot591qgdul0l6kuag2t444d6u5jrb4auo1 to - cc alice@acme.com,bob@domain.com,charlie@example.com

-You should receive an email from Mail Boss within 30 seconds confirming that the message was updated.
-Note that modifying the subject and recipients in the same email is not currently supported.
+You should receive an email within 30 seconds confirming that the skip setting was updated.

 View Scheduled Messages